manansethia/Conputer-OS/README.md

-# conputer
+# Conputer-OS
-Conputer: Operating system as diverse as the humans.
+Operating system as diverse as the humans.